YIANNIS4/off-ball-movement-analysis/README.md

 - xThreat does not capture all aspects of attacking play
 - Run classifications simplify complex behaviours
 - The dataset is limited to A-League matches, so findings should be interpreted within that context

 ---

+## Future Work

+A natural next step would be to incorporate more contextual detail into the analysis.

+This could include:
+- Segmenting runs by phase (build-up, progression, final third)
+- Adjusting value attribution based on sequence length rather than a fixed time window
+- Incorporating defensive context such as pressure and spacing

+This would allow for a more accurate understanding of how different types of off-ball movement contribute to attacking play across different situations.

+---